|Home||Introduction||4 Case Morphology||8 Adjuncts||12 The Number System|

-Additionally, here are the lyrics to a second song, “Ôrödyagzou”.
+Additionally, here are the lyrics to another forthcoming song, “Ôrödyagzou”.
 I've yet to add the morphological analysis for this second song, but am posting the lyrics anyway for those who may have an interest in analyzing the morphology for themselves.
 Also, the lyrics to this song in particular were composed directly in Ithkuil rather than being translated from notes in English; as a result, I think the lyrics really showcase the language's ability to convey psychological imagery succinctly.

 Home Introduction 4 Case Morphology 8 Adjuncts 12 The Number System FAQs 1 Phonology 5 Verb Morphology 9 Syntax List of Abbreviations Links of Interest 2 Morpho-Phonology 6 More Verb Morphology 10 Lexico-Semantics The Lexicon Updates / News 3 Basic Morphology 7 Suffixes 11 The Writing System Texts